StrangeButUntrue/micropython-ri5/docs/library/machine.I2C.rst

 be combined to make any I2C transaction.
 They are provided if you need more control over the bus, otherwise the standard methods (see below) can be used.

 These methods are available on software I2C only.
+They tend to throw an OSError of ETIMEDOUT if things aren't set up correctly to accept I2C commands.

 .. method:: I2C.start()